dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 }, []);
 ```

-The callback is passed an array of `IntersectionObserverEntry` objects, which is a wrapper around the HTML element that is being observed.
+The callback is passed an array of `IntersectionObserverEntry` objects, which is a wrapper around the HTML elements that are being observed.
 The [entry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) has an [isIntersecting](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/isIntersecting) property that is true when the element is in the viewport.

 Lines 21-24 create the intersection observer: